Kong/docs.konghq.com/app/plugins/http-log.md

   Plugins: /plugins
 ---

-Log request and response data to a HTTP server
+Send request and response logs to an HTTP server.

 ---